carlosp420/nymphalidae_diversification/response_to_reviewers.md

 > As suggested by the reviewer, he have created a **Conclusions** section for the last two paragraphs of the text.

+**24. Reviewer's Comment:**

+Figure 1: The legend needs to indicate what the node labels (the circled integers) and the decimal values in the tree indicate.

+**24. Response:**

+> We have appended the following text to the legend of figure 1.
+**"Circles on nodes indicate the diversification shift number as found by MEDUSA.
+Numbers next to circles indicat the posterior probability values for such nodes."**